douglasnovy/Engineering_Wiki/topics/Control_Systems.md

 A control chart is a graphical representation of process data over time, featuring:
 - **Data points**: Average measurements over defined intervals (e.g., daily averages).
 - **Center line**: The overall mean of the dataset.
-- **Upper and lower control limits (UCL/LCL)**: Statistical thresholds indicating when data points are unlikely under normal conditions.
+- **Upper and Lower Control Limits (UCL/LCL)**: Statistical thresholds beyond which data points are considered unusual or indicative of potential problems.

-Control charts differentiate between:
-- **Common cause variation**: Normal, inherent process variability.
-- **Special cause variation**: Unusual shifts indicating potential problems.

 ### Load Bins
-Load bins categorize operating conditions into narrow bands (e.g., MW ranges) to reduce variability caused by load changes.
-Evaluating data within a single load bin improves sensitivity to anomalies in emissions data.
+Load bins categorize operating conditions into narrow bands (e.g., MW ranges) to reduce variability caused by changes in load.
+Evaluating data within a single load bin improves the sensitivity of the control chart to detect anomalies.

-### RATA (Relative Accuracy Test Audit)
-RATA tests validate emissions monitoring systems and are typically performed annually.
-Control charts provide a means to detect issues between RATA events.
+### CO₂ as a Control Parameter
+CO₂ concentration is often used due to its relatively low variability within a given load band, making it a stable indicator for detecting deviations.

 ---

 ## Technical Details

-### 1. System Configuration (StackVision)
+### 1. System Configuration (StackVision / StackStudio)
 To enable CO₂ control chart reporting:
 1. **Enable Load Bin Calculations**:
    - In StackVision, open **StackStudio** → *Plant-Sources-Parameters*.